 This time it’s Ant-Man from 2015, and joining Tim to talk about Scott Lang falling down a procession of plugholes is quizmaster Ben Baker.
-What will they find to say about Avon Barksdale’s post-The Wire career path, George Clooney’s ant leadership qualities and the hot trending hashtag #Cornish4Duck, and what does any of this have to do with what time the Lost finale was actually on?
+What will they find to say about Avon Barksdale’s post-The Wire career trajectory, George Clooney’s ant leadership qualities and the hot trending hashtag #Cornish4Duck, and what does any of this have to do with what time the Lost finale was actually on?
 Get listening and find out!

 You can follow Ben on Twitter at @benbakerbooks.